danielbeeke/drupal-javascript-behaviors/slides/drupal-behaviors.md

 Drupal.behaviors.myExample
 ```
 <br>

-* Drupal.behaviors is an object, <br>a set of plugins that need to be executed
+Drupal.behaviors is an object, <br>a set of plugins that need to be executed
-* Every module may add it's attach and/or<br>detach functions to it